lutece-platform/lutece-dev-plugin-example/README.md

 And back office at http://localhost:8080/bp/jsp/admin/AdminMenu.jsp.
 You can find a picture of this interface in picture/step3/back_office.gif.

-#…tape 4 - Front office cleaning + Bootstrap
+# √âtape 4 - Front office cleaning + Bootstrap

 In this step we add 8 projects in participatory budget plugin, improve front office interface and create an HTML page to display project details (id, name and description).